Techie-Ernie/vtok2/README.md

 ### Prerequisities

 - This project has been developed and tested on **Ubuntu 22.04 (WSL)**.
 A Linux distribution is preferred to run the program.
 Future updates will include Windows support.
 - An account on [Roboflow](roboflow.com) to use the [model](https://universe.roboflow.com/clipsfail/streamer-webcams) for detection of the streamer's camera.
+Visit [app.roboflow.com](app.roboflow.com), go to settings and copy the Private API Key

-Set the API_KEY environment variable:
+- Set the API_KEY environment variable:

 ```
 export API_KEY=YOUR_ROBOFLOW_API_KEY